NicolassHernandez/SAO/README.rst

 SAO
 =======
-SAO is a joint project that provide plenty of Optics tools that allow to simulate light propagation, atmosphere modelling, within others.
+SAO is a joint project that provide plenty of tools that allow to simulate light propagation, atmosphere modelling, within others.
+This is based on our common usage and new areas we are currently study.

 Installing .yml file
 --------------------